Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/samples/Sample6_WrapUnwrap.md

 ## Generating a symmetric key

-Next we'll generate a symmetric key which we will wrap
+Next we'll generate a symmetric key which we will wrap.

 ```C# Snippet:KeysSample6GenerateKey
 byte[] keyData = AesManaged.Create().Key;